 In addition, the Inmocemento Group has departments specialising in the analysis of all types of risks or management areas that provide ongoing advice on all matters within their speciality (legal advice, auditing, data protection, etc.) to ensure that the company's practices do not generate impacts or, where appropriate, that these can be mitigated.
-In those cases where it is considered necessary, external suppliers with reputable experience are also used (S1-4_08).
+In those cases where it is considered necessary, external suppliers with reputable experience are also used (S1-4 08).

-Employment Related Metrics: Career Advancement and Internal Mobility
+Metrics related to employment: Professional Development and Internal Mobility